I need Full Stack:

 Compensation and Benefits

 Whether a company’s operations are limited by one country or multiple legal entities, Human Resources Operations always ensures the work follows all legal requirements.
 Keeping records and documentations is not its only duty.
-HR makes sure a company’s activity abides by local and international laws.
-The examples include, but are not limited to, hiring specialists of other nationalities or from different countries, monitoring employment laws (e.g. working hours per week, national holidays), taking part in resolving legal disputes on the claim of specialists, involvement in employee relations.
+HR helps with all checks regarding local and international laws.
+If the hiring is done overseas, HR ensures talent follow regional working hours and public holidays, handle employee disputes, and manage workplace relations.

 Retention Policy

-One of the main focuses of HR Operations is monitoring the people’s engagement and satisfaction, and providing talent management services.
 By organizing surveys or gathering feedbacks, HR can see the gaps and find areas for improvement.
 One of the effective methods is milestone talks, which has a great influence on specialists’ lifecycle in the company.
-It serves as a bridge between specialists and the business, ensuring professionals’ concerns and desires are addressed.
+It acts as a link between specialists and the business, helping ensure their concerns and expectations are heard.
+Today, modern human resource operations use people analytics and AI tools to spot early signs of disengagement and step in with tailored support before issues escalate.

 What Makes Human Resources Operations Successful?